Contents

 What Are Non-Recurring Engineering Costs (NRE)?

-As you can see from the image above, printed circuit boards (PCBs) are composed of many materials.
-It takes a lot of effort to design, build, and transport these materials.
-While there are DIY methods to create these materials with conventional materials, creating printed circuit boards this way is neither efficient nor reliable on a large scale.
+While there are DIY methods to create these components with conventional materials, producing printed circuit boards this way is neither efficient nor reliable on a large scale.

-On a large scale, it takes a concentrated and collective effort to create each part and piece of any given PCB individually, let alone mass-produced PCBs.
-There is no natural way around this, and the kinds of costs that entail creating any given PCB can reveal quite a bit about the monetary value of a printed circuit board’s components.
+There is no simple way around this, and the kinds of costs involved in PCB production reveal quite a bit about the monetary value of a printed circuit board’s components.

 Printed circuit board manufacturers and producers have come up with a term for this.
 That term is Non-recurring engineering or NRE.
 True to its name, NRE means merely that -Engineering that is not designed to repeat itself.
 It is a figure assigned to arrive at a budget for the creation of a group of PCBs.
 It saves manufacturers a lot of time in their calculations.